 Both peer to peer donations, as well as for-profit breast milk sales over the internet have been found to raise serious safety concerns.
 Research has demonstrated that some milk banks are still seeing significant incidence of potential donor moms with positive blood tests for conditions including HIV, syphilis, and hepatitis.(7) Without access to rigorous screening services, a small but significant percentage of infected mothers are at risk of sharing their breast milk with other families over informal milk sharing websites.
 In addition, recreational drugs, herbal supplements, and various prescription medications have all been found to be present in breast milk, and some of these substances have potential adverse effects.(8) In a milk bank or hospital, many of these substances, including popular herbal remedies for milk supply, disqualify a mother from donation.
 The milk banks can ensure their milk is free of various substances, but due to the very high prevalence of recreational and prescription drug usage in the general public, breast milk containing elements of numerous drugs is inevitably circulating in informal milk sharing networks.
 Given the highly publicized and optimistic assertions about various herbal remedies for milk supply, it is also likely that herbal supplement usage in particular may be high amongst informal donations.

-In terms of food safety, a 2017 study on peer-to-peer donors discovered that while the majority of informal donors did make an admirable and conscious effort to handle and store their milk appropriately, the majority of them still did not follow at least 4 of the 5 food safety and handling steps necessary to ensure the safety of their donations.(9) Furthermore, a recent article published by clinicians at a pediatric hospital explored two cases of medically complex infants who were subsequently found to be using unscreened, unpasteurized peer to peer donated breast milk obtained by their parents.(10) These cases suggest that even highly vulnerable, medically fragile infants may also be experiencing exposure to unscreened and unpasteurized breast milk from unknown sources, potentially without their clinical team’s knowledge.
+In terms of food safety, a 2017 study on peer-to-peer donors discovered that while the majority of informal donors did engage in most of the American Academy of Breastfeeding Medicine’s Best Practices for milk handling and storage, 60% of them did not always follow all 5 of the food safety and handling steps necessary to ensure the safety of their donations.(9) Furthermore, a recent article published by clinicians at a pediatric hospital explored two cases of medically complex infants who were subsequently found to be using unscreened, unpasteurized peer to peer donated breast milk obtained by their parents.(10) These cases suggest that even highly vulnerable, medically fragile infants may also be experiencing exposure to unscreened and unpasteurized breast milk from unknown sources, potentially without their clinical team’s knowledge.
 Sadly, the devastating effects of bacterially contaminated breast milk came into sharp focus recently in 2016, when a preterm infant contracted a severe chronobacter infection, causing developmental delays.
 The infection was believed to be caused by contamination of the mother’s breast pump and the surrounding area used to clean the pump parts.(11, 12) The baby This case verified that contaminated breast milk can have tragic consequences for vulnerable newborns and their families.

 The data on for-profit breast milk sales is also concerning.
 A study published in Pediatrics in 2013 found that a whopping 75% of the milk samples purchased over the internet were contaminated with bacteria.(13) A follow up study in 2015 found that approximately 10% of samples of breast milk sold over the internet were potentially watered down with cow’s milk.(14) Many peer to peer donation advocates claim that there is a significant difference between the “type” of people who sell milk and those who donate informally, and so the data on breast milk sales does not apply to them and their version of milk sharing.
 The implication here is that only “good” or “healthy” people informally donate and therefore their donations should be viewed as automatically safe, based predominantly on the perceived moral character of the donor.
 However, as we have seen, safety concerns still exist in the well intentioned informal donations, even without the presence of unscrupulous sellers looking to make a quick buck.